MicrosoftDocs/power-platform/power-platform/admin/control-app-access-environment.md

 1. Select the **AuditMode** option in the **Access control** dropdown list.
 1. Select a Dataverse application, then select **Allow** button, at the top of the grid.
 1. Select **Save**.
 1. The environment list is displayed again.
-Repeat the procuedre for each environment that you wish to turn on auditing.
+Repeat the procuedre for each environment where you want to turn on auditing.
 Close the panel when you're done turning on the audit mode for your environments.

 > [!NOTE]
 > Audit mode might take up to an hour to take effect, after you update the configuration settings.